Central idea: God is merciful to sinners. Doctrine: Concupiscence and self-mastery. Practical application: Lenten activities.

 - John identifies three kinds of concupiscence: “Lust of the flesh, lust of the eyes, and pride of life” (CCC 2514).
 These refer to the “pleasures of the senses, covetousness for earthly goods, and self-assertion, contrary to the dictates of reason” (CCC 377).

 - Concupiscence is the “movement of the sensitive appetite contrary to the operation of the human reason” (CCC 2515).
-You desire something so you act according to that desire, without thinking or even despite your reason telling you it is wrong.
-It is essentially the tyranny of one’s passions over one’s reason.
+You desire something bad for you.
+This becomes a sin when you act according to that wrong desire.
+You might act without thinking or even despite your reason telling you it is wrong.
+Concupiscence leads to the tyranny of one’s passions over one’s reason.

 - This is why the Christian life calls for the self-mastery that comes through growth in virtues.

-- A simple example is dieting.
-Using your reason you have decided to diet.
+- A simple example is fasting.
+Using your reason you have decided to fast.
 Many times a day, especially at certain times, you will have the impulse to eat.
 Which voice will prevail over your will?
-The voice of reason which says to stick to your diet, or the voice of desire to eat?
-Of course, going on a diet is not usually a moral matter, but gluttony, or a refusal to fast when the Church has required it of a Catholic, is.
+The voice of reason which says to stick to your fast, or the voice of desire to eat?
+Fasting is not always a moral matter–some people fast for health reasons–but a refusal to fast when the Church has required it of a Catholic, is.

 - While concupiscence is an evil we have to deal with every day of our lives (CCC 2516), “it cannot harm those who do not consent but manfully resist it by the grace of Jesus Christ” (CCC 1264).